 What does that mean to say “whomsoever you bless I will bless?”
 When I receive a calling from the Bishop, and I suspect it was more out of desperation than revelation, does that mean I have a fallen Bishop on my hands?
 Of course not!
 Sometimes our leaders have to exercise their judgment and just do what they feel is right to fulfill the duties of their calling.
 God expects us all to do that.
 Bishops are no different.
 Does that mean that we are somehow left alone in our calling because it didn’t come by way of direct revelation to the Bishop?
 No. The Lord has promised that when the priesthood holder blesses someone (assuming he is a worthy man) God will honor that blessing and bless that person.

 Sometimes, when giving a blessing, we feel unsure as to the direction the Lord wants to go in the blessing.
-It is at this point that it becomes our responsibility to feel after the Spirit and decide for ourselves what we think the Spirit would want to say to this person.
+It is at this point that it becomes our responsibility to “feel” after the Spirit (like groping in the dark for something you are sure is there, but haven’t yet found it) and decide for ourselves what we think the Spirit would want to say to this person.
 There have been times when I started down one road in a blessing only to be brought up short and corrected by the Spirit.
 It has been my experience that he will not let us stray far from the path before giving us a course correction when we are in the performance of our priesthood duties.
 And the revelation that comes is the same in type and manner that a person receives when teaching a class, when praying with the Spirit, or when engaging in a neighborly conversation with the Spirit’s help.
 It comes as an impression, or as thoughts placed in our minds from outside our own thoughts, or as an image, or as an understanding that you need to express.
 The ways are many, but the end result is the same.

 Personal revelation is just that, personal.
 How I receive revelation may not be your method.
 I don’t have dreams, but others do.
 I don’t entertain visitors in the night, but I have known others that have regular visits from beyond the veil.
 We each have to learn what is “normal” for us.
 How the Spirit speaks to me will be slightly different than His method for speaking with you.
 There will be times in my life when I hear thoughts that are not my own, and other times when the eyes of my understanding are opened and I can comprehend spiritual truths almost visually.